Back to California

 Wildfire Smoke Health Impact Assessment

-This law requires a task force to assess the health impacts and costs of high-severity wildfire smoke by July 1, 2028.
+This law requires a task force to assess the health impacts of wildfire smoke and suggest ways to reduce these effects.

 What This Bill Does

-• Requires the Wildfire and Forest Resilience Task Force to assess the health costs and impacts of high-severity wildfire smoke using existing data by July 1, 2028.
+• Requires the Wildfire and Forest Resilience Task Force, in cooperation with other agencies, to assess the health costs and impacts of wildfire smoke using existing data by July 1, 2028.

-• Allows the task force to hire outside help for the assessment.
+• Allows the task force to hire outside help for this assessment.

 Who It Names or Affects